racai-ai/TerminologyAnnotator/README.md

 One can also change the lemmas used by this script by changing the `lemma_path` parameter to point to another file.
 Also, the maximum number of words that can exist in a terminology can be adjusted using the `max_terminology_words` paramter.

+In addition, because a terminology can contain multiple languages, one can select the desired langauge using the `language` paramter.

 ***Important Note***: Please follow the format in the terminology file, so the script knows how to parse it.
 This implies using the same headers, separated by `|`, as exemplified in `examples/terminology.csv`: